 There should be a clause to this effect in every contract for an arms-length, contractual engagement which is not subject to IR35 regulation.

 You can view the author of this article LawBrief lawyer Adrien Herbert’s biography.
-To consult with Adrien or to ask a general legal question please do make an online enquiry or call us on 020 7148 1066.
+To consult with Adrien, to ask a general legal question or to have your business contract reviewed please do make an online enquiry or call us on 020 7148 1066.